AZTurtle/GoveeNS/README.md

-# SensorPush (c) 2023 James Bennett
+# GoveeNS (c) 2023 James Bennett

-A node server for providing integration with SensorPush G1 WiFi Gateways and their associated sensors.
+A node server for integration with Govee devices
-Uses OAuth2 for authentication with your SensorPush account and should not require any more interaction.
-Still in early developement, looking for feedback!

 ## Installation

-All that is required to run is Authenticating with your SensorPush account through the "Authenticate" tab.
+All that is required to run is acquiring an API key from Govee and pasting it in the custom parameters

 ### Node Settings
 The settings for this node are:

 #### Short Poll
-   * How often to request temperature samples
+   * How often to update devices
 #### Long Poll
-   * How often to request a new access token (WARNING - Increasing this too much may lead to having to authenticate again)

-#### Number of Samples
-   * Number of Samples: Not used currently, but will define how many samples the rest api requests every shortPoll.
+   * Not used

 ## Requirements